 Their family rooms are spacious and sleep four.
 Each location has an on-site restaurant and bar that offers traditional British fare.

 When scouring the internet for London accommodations for families, you’ll probably come across Travelodge.
-They are an excellent option.
+They are an excellent budget brand option.